tinkertanker/googlepdfgen/README.md

 Note: An example configuration file named `config.example.yaml` is provided in the repository.
 You can copy and adapt this file for your own use.
 The `config.yaml` file will not be uploaded to version control.

-### Command-line Arguments
+### Configuration with Command-line Arguments

-You can still use command-line arguments, which will override the values in the `config.yaml` file:
+Instead of a YAML file, you can use command-line arguments, which will override the values in the `config.yaml` file:

 ```bash
 python gen.py --sheet X --template Y --output Z --ppi 300 --libreoffice /path/to/libreoffice --gs /path/to/ghostscript